CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 ### Test the Search Functionality:

-1. Add a couple of contact entries to the application by clicking on the "Create New" button and filling in the Name and Email fields.
+1. Add a couple of contact entries to the application by clicking on the **Create New** button and filling in the Name and Email fields.

    ![](../../media/crud4.6.png)

 1. Once contacts are added, test the search functionality by typing a contact name in the search field that was previously added.
-Click on the "Search" button to execute the search.
+Click on the **Search** button to execute the search.

    ![](../../media/crud4.07.png)